-This report has pulled out some of the key observations which can be made when analysing the quantitative and qualitative data produced during the Citizens' Conversation on Driverless Vehicles.
+This report has highlighted some of the key observations which can be made when analysing the quantitative and qualitative data produced during the Citizens' Conversation on Driverless Vehicles in Greater Manchester.
 The full data set is held by TfGM and can be further analysed and continually drawn upon in the future as TfGM continues to make policy in this area.